Troubleshooting Common Problems

 Solution: Certain routines such as the Simulated Process Custom Color separation routine and the Convert to Halftones routines create gigantic temp files during processing.
 These files tie up hard disk space and RAM.
 You should shut down Photoshop on a regular basis.
 This will often fix the blank channel problem.
 There is a known bug in Photoshop where a lack of memory or other program conflicts will shut off the “copy/paste” command.

-Adobe made it a little easier to reset the Preferences file in the CC versions.
+Adobe made it easy to reset the Preferences file in the CC versions.
 On a Mac go to the upper left Photoshop CC menu and choose Preferences.
 On a Windows computer go to Edit and Preferences.
 Next, select the General Tab and then click on Rest Preferences on Quit.
 OK this window and shut down Photoshop and restart it.

 General T-Seps Support Issues for most versions